Advanced Flow Cytometry

 OR experience in Flow Cytometry & approval of the professor.

-BLD 854: Advanced Flow Cytometry Laboratory (2 Credits) - is a new course taught during the summer semester as a one-week hands-on experience that uses various flow cytometers across the MSU campus.
+BLD 854: Advanced Flow Cytometry Laboratory (2 Credits) - is a new course taught during the summer semester of odd years as a one-week hands-on experience that uses various flow cytometers across the MSU campus.
 It will give graduate students exposure to the concepts taught in BLD 853, such as sorting, 8 color assay development, and quality control.

 Textbooks and Supplemental Materials

 Textbook and supplemental material information is provided by the department offering the course and is subject to change.
 Please contact the department with any questions.